dgoppenheimer/Molecular-Dynamics/README.md

-# PCB3109-Cancer-Biology
+# Practical Molecular Dynamics

-## Class project assignments for Cancer Biology
+## Class project assignments for Practical Molecular Dynamics

 The following is a brief description of each assignment.